-Baked Spinach Artichoke Dip is creamy, cheesy and packed with flavor.
-It’s perfect for an easy holiday or game day appetizer!
+Baked Spinach Artichoke Dip made with fresh spinach is creamy, cheesy and a classic hot dip recipe for an easy holiday, party or game day appetizer!

 When I came across a recipe for hot baked spinach artichoke dip in Southern Living Magazine, I just had to give it a try.
 I was going to link to the original recipe, but I couldn’t find the same one on their site.
 The name was there, but the recipe was different.